-"No," said Paul, "I am a Jew of Tarsus in Cilicia, a citizen of a city of some note.
-I beg you to give me permission to speak to the people."

-The commanding officer gave his permission, and Paul, standing on the steps, made signs with his hand to the people, and, when comparative silence had been obtained, he said to them 22 in Hebrew: "Brothers and fathers, listen to the defense which I am about to make."
-When they heard that he was speaking to them in Hebrew, they were still more quiet; and Paul went on:

-"I am a Jew, from Tarsus in Cilicia, but I was brought up in this city under the teaching of Gamaliel, and educated in accordance with the strict system of our ancestral Law.
-I was as zealous in God's service as any of you who are here today.
+- 'No,' said Paul, 'I am a Jew of Tarsus in Cilicia, a citizen of a city of some note.
+I beg you to give me permission to speak to the people.' - 40 The commanding officer gave his permission, and Paul, standing on the steps, made signs with his hand to the people, and, when comparative si- - 22 lence had been obtained, he said to them in Hebrew: 'Brothers and fathers, - 2 listen to the defence which I am about to make.'
+When they heard that he was speaking to them in Hebrew, they were still more quiet; and Paul went on: - 'I am a Jew, from Tarsus in Cilicia, but I was brought up in this city under the teaching of Gamaliel, and educated in accordance with the strict system of our ancestral Law.
+I was as zealous in God's service as any of - 4 you who are here today.
 In my persecution of this Way I did not stop even at the taking of life.
-I put in chains, and imprisoned, men and women alike -

-5 And to that the high priest himself and all the council of elders can testify.
-For I had letters of introduction from them to our fellow Jews at Damascus, and I was on my way to that place, to bring those whom I might find there prisoners to Jerusalem for

-6 punishment.
-While I was still on my way, just as I was getting close to Damascus, about midday, suddenly there flashed from
+I put in chains, and imprisoned, men and women - 5 alike And to that the high priest himself and all the council of elders can testify.
+For I had letters of introduction from them to our fellow Jews at Damascus, and I was on my way to that place, to bring those whom I - 6 might find there prisoners to Jerusalem for punishment.
+While I was still on my way, just as I was getting close to Damascus, about midday, sud- - 7 denly there flashed from the heavens a great light all round me.
+I fell to the ground, and heard a voice saying to me "Saul, Saul, why are you per- - 8 secuting me?"
+"Who are you, Lord?"

-7 the heavens a great light all around me.
-I fell to the ground, and heard a voice saying to me 'Saul, Saul, why are you persecuting me saw the light, but did not hear the speaker's voice.
-Then I said 'What am I to do, Lord?'
-'Get up and go into Damascus,' The Lord said to me, 'and there you will be told all that you have been appointed to do.'
-In consequence of that dazzling light I could not see, but my companions held me by the hand,

-8 me?'
-'Who are you, Lord?'
 I replied.
-Then the voice said 'I am

-Jesus of Nazareth whom you are persecuting.'
-The men with
+Then the voice said "I am - 9 Jesus of Nazareth whom you are persecuting."
+The men with me saw the - 10 light, but did not hear the speaker's voice.
+Then I said "What am I to do, Lord?"
+"Get up and go into Damascus," The Lord said to me, "and there - 11 you will be told all that you have been appointed to do."
+In consequence of that dazzling light I could not see, but my companions held me by the - 12 hand, until I reached Damascus.
+There a man named Ananias, a strict observer of our Law, well spoken of by all the Jewish inhabitants, came to see - 13 me.
+Standing close to me, he said "Saul, my brother, recover your sight." - 14 And then and there I recovered my sight and looked up at him.
+Then he said "The God of our ancestors has appointed you to learn his will, and - 15 to see the righteous one, and to hear words from his lips; for you will be a - 16 witness for him to all the world of what you have just seen and heard.
+And now why wait any longer, Be baptized at once, wash away your sins, and - 17 invoke his name."
+After my return to Jerusalem, while I was praying one - 18 day in the Temple, I fell into a trance, and saw Jesus saying to me "Make haste and leave Jerusalem at once, because they will not accept your testi- - 19 mony about me."
+"Lord," I answered, "these people know that I used to imprison and scourge, in synagogue after synagogue, those who believed - 20 in you; and, when the blood of your martyr, Stephen, was being shed, I was myself standing by, approving of his death, and took charge of the